eProsima/Shapes-Demo-Docs/docs/first_steps/first_steps.rst

     + Push the *Start* button in order to resume Shapes Demo operation.

+- **Shared Memory Transport:** Fast DDS transport using Shared Memory Segment for Participants running in the same host.

+- **Intraprocess:** Allow Intraprocess delivery when two Participants run in the same process.

+- **Data SHaring:** Allow Data Sharing delivery when two Participants run in the same process.

 - **Domain ID:** The user can select different Domain IDs.
   Shapes Demo instances using different Domain IDs will not communicate.